runmat-org/runmat/tools/runmatfunc/README.md

 > **Note:** Codex execution currently uses a stub client unless the
 > `embedded-codex` feature is enabled and the [codex-rs](https://github.com/openai/codex) workspace
 > is available.
 With that feature active (`cargo run -p runmatfunc --features embedded-codex -- builtin sin --codex`),
 > the tool will link against `codex-core` directly.
+For example: `cargo run -p runmatfunc --features embedded-codex -- builtin generate --name sin --category math/trigonometry --codex`.
 The CLI and TUI surface Codex availability so
 > you always know whether authoring sessions will call the real client or the stub.

 ## Configuration